BobbyW08/BECA/docker/MCP-INTEGRATION.md

-# BECA MCP Integration Guide
+ok# BECA MCP Integration Guide

 Connect Claude Desktop or Cline extension to BECA's MCP server to access all 39+ tools as MCP resources.